ChenghaoMou/transformer-pointer-generator/README.md

 Base vocabulary includes all letters, numbers are added as UNKs.

--First line is what model sees during inference/training;
+- First line is what model sees during inference/training;
--Second line is for used for dynamic vocab during generation;
+- Second line is for used for dynamic vocab during generation;
--Third line is model's output;
+- Third line is model's output;

     ********************